Original Post Date: March 27, 2019

 The address has to be a physical address.
 This is an address where someone can walk up to the door and speak to a representative of the corporation.
 Post office boxes are not acceptable to the Province of Ontario, and it is not recommended to use a UPS store or third party address for the business.
 The address listed for the corporate head office address is extremely important, as this is the address where service of any legal documents would be addressed.
 If you use an address that is not accessible by the owners of the corporation, this facilitates the availability of service, court appearances and a judgment against the corporation.

 DIRECTORS OF THE CORPORATION

 At minimum you are required to have at all times a minimum of one (1) director.
-If a sole director is to operate the business, this director is required to be a Canadian Citizen or Permanent Resident.
+Ontario has recently removed the Citizenship requirement for directors of a corporation, allowing a non-citizen to be the sole director of the business.
 Any director of a corporation must be 18 years or older, not to have a criminal record nor filed for bankruptcy.
-If there are more than one directors, a minimum of 25% of those directors are required to be Canadian Citizens or Permanent Residents.

 The directors have the responsibility of the corporation and typically make the pertinent decisions regarding the functions of the corporation.